VasilisPappas/SQL/README.md

 * Reference:
-The idea of contructing this kind of database as well as some data, were provided through the GitHub profile [WebDevSimplified/Learn-SQL](https://github.com/WebDevSimplified/Learn-SQL).
+The idea of contructing this kind of database as well as some of the data inserted, were provided through the GitHub profile [WebDevSimplified/Learn-SQL](https://github.com/WebDevSimplified/Learn-SQL).